Terry Tolkin

 Terry Tolkin (September 10, 1959 – January 21, 2022) was an American music executive and music journalist.

 In the 1980s, Tolkin worked for several record labels, including Touch & Go Records, Rough Trade Records, and his own No.6 Records.
 From 1992 to 1996, he was an A&R representative for Elektra Records, where he signed alternative groups such as Stereolab and Afghan Whigs.

 Early career

-Tolkin originated from Kansas, moving to New York City in his youth.
+Tolkin grew up in Kansas and New York City.

 Tolkin has been credited for coining the term "alternative music" in 1979 while writing for the trade publication Rockpool.
 Tolkin never disputed that claim, but it is undetermined whether he was the first to use the term.
-He also worked at the 99 Records store in New York City and as a booker at New York clubs such as Danceteria and CBGBs.
+He also worked at the 99 Records store in New York City and as a booker at New York clubs such as Danceteria and CBGB.

 Record industry career

 Tolkin worked for several independent and major labels over the course of his career.
 While working for Touch & Go Records, he signed the Butthole Surfers and the Virgin Prunes.
 In the late 1980s, Tolkin worked for Rough Trade Records and established his label No.6 Records as a subsidiary.
-No.6 released music by artists such as Unrest, Tindersticks, and Dean Wareham.
+No.6 released music by artists such as Unrest, future Hollywood director Alex McAulay, Tindersticks, and Dean Wareham.